hdShang/arxiv-daily/docs/cs-AI/2025-08-09/papers/250807022v1-multimededit-a-scenario-aware-benchmark-for-evaluating-knowledge-edi.md

 ---
 layout: default
-title: MultiMedEdit: A Scenario-Aware Benchmark for Evaluating Knowledge Editing in Medical VQA
+title: "MultiMedEdit: A Scenario-Aware Benchmark for Evaluating Knowledge Editing in Medical VQA"
 ---

 # MultiMedEdit: A Scenario-Aware Benchmark for Evaluating Knowledge Editing in Medical VQA